romainlafarguette/romainlafarguette.github.io/_pages/about.md

 ---

-Welcome to the website of Romain Lafarguette (罗哲文), Ph.D., economist at the International Monetary Fund (IMF) in Washington DC.
+Welcome to the website of Romain Lafarguette (罗哲文), Ph.D., economist at the International Monetary Fund (IMF) in Washington D.C.

 I have expertise in central bank operations, monetary policy, modeling & forecasting, and stress-testing.
 I also have general macroeconomics skills, with country work experience, with a focus on emerging markets.

 I  work  for the  Monetary  and  Capital Markets  Department  of  the IMF.
 My responsibilities include:
 1. [IMF country missions](https://romainlafarguette.github.io/country/),
 2. [Academic research](https://romainlafarguette.github.io/research/)
    in financial economics and econometrics